syrkis/virian.org/src/lib/posts/deep-cultural-inference.md

 Despite the richness of information available in fMRI data, remarkably few studies have exploited deep learning encoding models to predict associated brain responses.
 One study, by Güçlü and van Gerven (2015), utilized a DNN trained to predict object categories of over a million natural images and then used it to predict fMRI BOLD responses to complex naturalistic stimuli.
 The study identified a gradient of increasing complexity in the ventral visual pathway and found that the receptive fields in this region are attuned to object categorization (güçlü2015).
 In another study, Zhang et al (2019), constructed a new visual encoding model that was based on a unique combination of techniques: it employed transfer learning to use a pre-trained Deep Neural Network (AlexNet) and used a non-linear mapping to translate visual features into brain activity.
 The researchers found that their model yielded significant predictions for over 20% of the voxels in the early visual area and resulted in the outperformance of conventional linear mapping models, offering a new approach to leverage pre-trained visual features in brain activity prediction (@zhang2019).
 Notably, these DNNbased models can even outperform traditional hand-engineered models ((guclu2015), (kell2018), (@zhang2019)), signifying a substantial leap forward in uncovering the complexity of visual information processing.

+#### Multi modality in visual perception and deep learning

+Most current models rely on single-modal input data, typically the visual stimuli themselves.
+Yet, the evermore revealed complexity of visual perception indicates a need for a shift towards multimodal deep learning models to encode brain activity.